CRAOL

-CRAOL, also called the Community Radio Forum of Ireland, or Community Radio Ireland, is the representative, co-ordinating, lobbying, training and support group for Irish Community Radio.
+CRAOL ([kɾˠiːlˠ] or [kɾˠeːlˠ], Irish: "announce, broadcast"), also called the Community Radio Forum of Ireland, or Community Radio Ireland, is the representative, co-ordinating, lobbying, training and support group for Irish Community Radio.
 Every week, across Ireland, 2000 community radio volunteers broadcasts to 170,000 people in 20 fully licensed stations and 42 aspirant stations.
 The organisation runs a helpline to assist in the development of community radio.
 CRAOL is a registered provider of FETAC Accredited training.

 CRAOL receives funding from the Broadcasting Authority of Ireland and the support organization The Wheel.

 History

 In 1994 the Independent Radio and Television Commission (IRTC) established an 18-month community radio pilot project to explore and evaluate the potential offered by community broadcasting in Ireland.
 Licenses were issued in 1995 to eleven community and community of interest groups across the country.
 The IRTC implemented, during the pilot project period, the Community Radio Forum, now called now CRAOL.

 The Community Radio Forum was set up to provide inter-station communication and information exchange.
 CRAOL produced a report in 1997 on the outcomes of the pilot project, called "A Community Radio Model for Ireland", which was a key information sources for the IRTC's final evaluation report.
 The Broadcasting Commission of Ireland, now the Broadcasting Authority of Ireland (BAI), has supported expansion of the sector and a deepening and broadening of CRAOL's activities.
 CRAOL was formally incorporated as a Registered Society (co-operative) with a constitution and standing orders and rules in 2004.

 CRAOL is a co-operative whose shareholders are the fully licensed community radio stations.
 Those stations which do not yet have full licences can join as "associate members".
 Each full member station nominates a CRAOL representative and these representatives meet twice a year in "forum".
 From these twenty representatives, nine form the organisation's governing body, the co-ordinating committee, which takes place at the Annual General Meeting.
 One third of the co-ordinating committee rotate every year.

 In July 2010, CRAOL hosted a community radio conference in Croke Park, Dublin with the opening address given by Steve Buckley, president of World Association of Community Radio Broadcasters.